 - Remove the side of the pan and cool the cake completely.

-- In a small bowl, combine all the ingredients and stir vigorously with a rubber spatula until it is completely smooth, adding a little more cream if needed.
+- In a small bowl, combine 1 cup confectioner's sugar, 3 Tablespoons heavy cream, ½ teaspoon vanilla extract and stir vigorously with a rubber spatula until it is completely smooth, adding a little more cream if needed.

 - Scrape the glaze into a piping bag or small sealable plastic bag (seal the bag and snip a tiny hole in one of the bottom corners).